-The ServerGuide CDs included with your Netfinity servers provide programs to help you set up your server and install the network operating system (NOS).
-The ServerGuide program detects the hardware options installed, and provides the correct configuration programs and device drivers.
-In addition, the ServerGuide CDs include a variety of application programs for your server.
-See SERVERGUIDE for more information.
+The ServerGuide CDs included with IBM xSeries servers provide programs to help you set up your server and install the network operating system (NOS).
+The ServerGuide program detects the hardware options installed, and provides the correct configuration program and device drivers.
+In addition, the ServerGuide CDs include a variety of application programs such as IBM Update Connector to help keep your server BIOS and microcode updated, and IBM Netfinity Manager for systems management.